1. Home

 What are the Münsterland Water Castles?

-The Wasserschlösser are quite simply, Castles surrounded by water, like a moat.
-Westphalia is flat.. very flat… think Netherlands flat (the border to the Netherlands is only about 40 miles away, and on a clear day, you can practically see it).
-When it was time to build castles, they couldn’t exactly scout out the nearest hill (and building a hill is horribly impractical), so they used one thing that the Münsterland has an abundance of… WATER.
+The Wasserschlösser are, quite simply, Castles surrounded by water, like a moat.
+Westphalia is flat…very flat… think the Netherlands flat (the border to the Netherlands is only about 40 miles away, and on a clear day, you can practically see it).
+When it was time to build castles, they couldn’t scout out the nearest hill (and creating a hill is horribly impractical), so they used one thing the Münsterland has an abundance of: WATER.
 Early knights and barons adjusted existing streams and rivers, cut new waterways, and rerouted water so that it protected the plot of land that held their Schloss.

 The first of these castles was built 1000 years ago!
-Over time, different styles of architecture evolved, and now you have Wasserschlösser that look as fabulous as Schloss Nordkirchen, which was based on Versailles, to the more Medieval looking Burg Vischering, which looks like knights on shining armor might charge out of it at any moment.
+Over time, different styles of architecture evolved.
+You will see Wasserschlösser that look as fabulous as Schloss Nordkirchen, which was based on Versailles, to the more medieval-looking Burg Vischering, which looks like knights in shining armor might charge out of it at any moment.

-In more recent years, it has become more popular to visit the castles…. but don’t expect to be allowed into all of them!
-My favorite Schloss Buldern is now an International Boarding School, others are still private homes, and even though the gardens of Schloss Nordkirchen are open, the building is only open on few days a week for tours.
+In recent years, visiting castles has become an important part of travel, but don’t expect to be allowed to visit all of them!
+My favorite Schloss Buldern is now an International Boarding School, while others are still private homes.
+Even though the gardens of Schloss Nordkirchen are open, the building is only open a few days a week for tours.
 There are Wasserschlösser that operate as Bed and Breakfasts, and most allow you to at least visit the grounds.

 Beautiful Wasserschlosse

-These Water Castles may not be the stuff of Disney movies… but to me they are absolutely stunning!
-And the lack of crowds makes them feel much more intimate, and you imagine you could go back in time, and live there yourself.
+These Water Castles may not be the stuff of Disney movies, but to me, they are absolutely stunning!
+The lack of crowds makes them feel much more intimate, and you imagine you could go back in time and live there yourself.

 Schloss Buldern